la-cruz/The-Board/README.md

 Your app is ready to be deployed!

 ### `npm run start`
 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm run dev`

 Run the webpack command to bundle your app with the watch option

+## Choix techniques

+### Valeur de retour du reducer

+We choose to use Object destructuring